Modelling

 A Dynamical Model of Immune-System Response to mRNA, Live Virus, and Inactivated Vaccines

 Note: This post was originally a short technical article I shared on the Wolfram Community forums.
-If you would like to interact with live demonstrations, or download a wolfram notebook version of this text including the source code, you can access the original here
+For an interactive experience with live demonstrations or to download this text and source source code as a Wolfram Notebook, please visit the original post here

 Source article: Zhaobin Xu, Jian Song, Hongmei Zhang, Zhenlin Wei, Dongqing Wei, Jacques Demongeot, A Mathematical Model Simulating the Adaptive Immune Response in Various Vaccines and Vaccination Strategies, medRxiv 2023.10.05.23296578.
 DOI: https://doi.org/10.1101/2023.10.05.23296578